Checkroth/pbelican/content/software blog/2019-4-12-password-protected-files-in-python.md

     except Exception:
         # xls files only:
         # msoffcrypto will throw a generic Exception on load_key if the file isn't encrypted
-        raise 'not encrypted'
+        return 'not encrypted'

     if not office_file.is_encrypted():
         # Other than xls files, you can check if a file is encrypted with the .is_encrypted function
-        raise 'not encrypted'
+        return 'not encrypted'

     # Open your desired output as a file
     with open(out_path, 'wb') as office_out: